Dubai: gold in the City of the Future

 Golden bar “Gold on 27”

-Dubai's most impressive bar is located on the 27th floor of the famous hotel Burj Al Arab Jumeirah, called the Sail.
-The walls of the establishment are covered with real gold.
-And the entire interior corresponds to the name of the bar: the gold literally "flows down" the ceiling above the bar counter and hovers on the weightless threads around the tables.
-Marble floor, armchairs and lamps in the bar are golden too.
+Dubai’s most impressive bar is located on the 27th floor of the famous hotel Burj Al Arab Jumeirah, called the Sail.
+Its walls are covered with real gold.
+And the entire interior corresponds to the name of the bar: the gold literally “flows down” the ceiling above the bar counter and hovers on the weightless threads around the tables.
+The color of marble floor, armchairs and lamps in the bar is golden too.

 A breathtaking view of Dubai and the Persian Gulf can be seen from the windows of this unusual bar.